 We offer scholarships to applicants holding an offer to study a Masters at the School of Media and Communication in the form of tuition fee waivers.

 To find out how to apply and to see all funding opportunities, visit our scholarship and funding opportunities page.

-This course will give you a wide range of knowledge, as well as advanced skills in research, critical analysis and communication that will serve you well in a variety of careers in the management and production of media content, both in the UK and worldwide.
-Our graduates have gone on to work in communications roles in broader contexts within the British Council and embassies, as well as roles in PR, social media, web video production, journalism and TV production.
+This course is designed to give you a wide range of knowledge and advanced skills in research, critical analysis and communication that will serve you well in a variety of careers in the management and production of media content, both in the UK and worldwide.
+Our graduates have gone on to work in strategy, communications and creative roles in broader contexts such the British Council and embassies, as well as roles in media management, PR, social media, cultural policy, web video production, journalism and TV production.

 In addition to these career opportunities, you’ll also be well placed to pursue research at PhD level or an academic career.
 With this course under your belt, you’ll have the skills and knowledge to make a real impact in the world of media content management and production.
 You’ll also gain the strategic insights and methodological ability to undertake complex research in this field.

 We encourage you to prepare for your career from day one.
 That’s one of the reasons Leeds graduates are so sought after by employers.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more about Careers support.